Cozy fireplace

 0Cozy fireplace

-A cozy fireplace is one of the rare sounds that stays "warm" even without accompanying physical heat.
+A cosy fireplace is one of the rare sounds that stays warm even without accompanying physical heat.
 Psychophysiologically, the brain associates the characteristic crackle of burning wood with baseline biological safety: fire has always meant protection from cold, predators and darkness.
-Lynn Taylor (University of Alabama, 2014, Evolution and Human Behavior) confirmed the link — listening to fire sounds for 15 minutes lowered blood pressure and improved prosocial behaviour in study participants, more than visual exposure to fire alone, suggesting the auditory channel does most of the work.
+Lynn Taylor (University of Alabama, 2014, Evolution and Human Behavior) confirmed the link.
+Listening to fire sounds for 15 minutes lowered blood pressure and improved prosocial behaviour in study participants more than visual exposure to fire alone, which suggests the auditory channel does most of the work.

 A fireplace serves two opposite purposes.
-First, deep pre-sleep relaxation, especially in colder months: the crackle of wood produces random spectrally rich impulses in a band the auditory system reads as "safely predictable noise".
-Second, focused work during reading or writing.
-Unlike pure broadband noise, a fireplace shifts slightly in intensity, keeping attention not in a trance but in "active calm".
+The first is deep pre-sleep relaxation, especially in colder months: the crackle of wood produces random spectrally rich impulses in a band the auditory system reads as safely predictable noise.
+The second is focused work during reading or writing.
+Unlike pure broadband noise, a fireplace shifts slightly in intensity, which keeps attention in active calm rather than in a trance.

-Skip this track if you have asthma triggered by smoke in real life — the brain may "remember" the symptoms.
+Skip this track if you have asthma triggered by smoke in real life, since the brain may remember the symptoms.
 Also avoid pairing it with a hot room: warm fire sound plus physical heat can have the opposite effect, causing irritation and difficulty sleeping.
-The ideal setup is a cool room (18-19°C) and a warm blanket.
+The ideal setup is a cool room around 18 to 19°C and a warm blanket.

 Included in Mixes